 Business health insurance

-Small-business health insurance and employer plans are offered by UnitedHealthcare for groups that have between two and over 5,000 employees.
+Small-business health insurance and employer plans are offered by UnitedHealthcare for groups that have anywhere from two to over 5,000 employees.
 These are usually comprehensive plans, meaning that medical, dental, health, disability and life could all be provided to employees of a company.
 However, UnitedHealthcare also lets business owners pick and choose which policies they might want to offer employees.

 For example, a small-business owner could choose to offer a health and dental plan through UHC but get their disability policy through a different provider.